-As the XTV owner, you should also be aware that ARGO may deny you warranty coverage if your vehicle or a part has failed due to abuse, neglect, improper maintenance or unapproved modifications.
-If you have any questions regarding your warranty rights and responsibilities or if an authorized ARGO dealer cannot repair your XTV or honor your claim within a reasonable period of time, contact ARGO for assistance at 1-218-683- 5366.
+As the XTV owner, you should also be aware that ARGO may deny you warranty coverage i your vehicle or a part has ailed due to abuse, neglect, improper maintenance or unapproved modifications.
+If you have any questions regarding your warranty rights and responsibilities or i an authorized ARGO dealer cannot repair your XTV or honor your claim within a reasonable period o time, contact ARGO or assistance at 1-218-683- 5366.

-You must operate and maintain your XTV according to the requirements of the Operator's Manual including the maintenance schedule.
-This schedule is designed to keep your XTV emission control systems functioning properly and safely.
-You should keep receipts and records of maintenance and service but ARGO will not deny a warranty claim solely because of lack of maintenance records.
+You must operate and maintain your XTV according to the requirements o the Operator's Manual including the maintenance schedule.
+This schedule is designed to keep your XTV emission control systems unctioning properly and saely.
+You should keep receipts and records o maintenance and service but ARGO will not deny a warranty claim solely because o lack o maintenance records.

-If an ARGO service center is not available within 100 miles, ARGO will reimburse you for those emergency repairs, including diagnosis, covered by the Emissions Warranties.
-Labor reimbursement is at a geographically-appropriate hourly labor rate for ARGO recommended time allowance.
-For reimbursement, present the replacement parts and a copy of the paid receipt to ARGO.
+I an ARGO service center is not available within 100 miles, ARGO will reimburse you or those emergency repairs, including diagnosis, covered by the Emissions Warranties.
+Labor reimbursement is at a geographically-appropriate hourly labor rate or ARGO recommended time allowance.
+For reimbursement, present the replacement parts and a copy o the paid receipt to ARGO.

-The use of replacement parts not equivalent to the original parts may impair the effectiveness of your XTV emissions control systems.
-If such a replacement part is used in the maintenance or repair of your XTV and an authorized ARGO dealer determines it is defective or caused a failure of a warranted part, your claim for repair to bring your XTV into compliance with applicable standards may be denied.
-If the part in question is not related to the reason your XTV fails to meet the standards, your claim will not be denied.
+The use o replacement parts not equivalent to the original parts may impair the effectiveness of your XTV emissions control systems.
+If such a replacement part is used in the maintenance or repair o your XTV and an authorized ARGO dealer determines it is deective or caused a ailure o a warranted part, your claim or repair to bring your XTV into compliance with applicable standards may be denied.
+I the part in question is not related to the reason your XTV ails to meet the standards, your claim will not be denied.